truthwave/GPT-for-new-business-plan-proposals/README.md

 ## 📌 Overview

-**Business Plan Generator GPT (新規事業計画書作成GPT)** is a GPT-powered assistant that helps startup founders quickly generate professional business plans tailored for venture capital (VC) investors.
+**Business Plan Generator GPT (新規事業計画書作成GPT)** is a GPT-powered assistant built to help startup founders rapidly create professional business plans specifically targeted toward venture capital (VC) investors.

-Specializing in the IT and AI fields, it produces business plans covering everything from business overviews to market analysis and revenue forecasts — written in a formal yet passionate tone to captivate investors.
+Optimized for IT and AI sectors, it generates business plans covering all crucial sections—from business overviews and market analysis to revenue forecasts—in a formal yet energetic tone designed to inspire confidence and enthusiasm among investors.

 ---

-## ⚙️ Features
+## ⚙️ Key Features

-✅ Automatically generates business plans tailored for VC investors
+- ✅ Automatically generates business plans tailored for VC pitches
-✅ Specialized language and analysis for IT and AI sectors
+- ✅ Specialized in language and analysis for IT and AI industries
-✅ Outputs the following sections:
+- ✅ Outputs the following sections:
   - Business Overview
   - Business Model
   - Market Analysis
   - Unique Value Proposition
   - Revenue Forecast (simplified)
   - Social Impact

-✅ Writes in a positive, passionate tone to convey enthusiasm
+- ✅ Writes in a positive, passionate style to engage investors
-✅ Asks follow-up questions if input details are missing
+- ✅ Interactively asks follow-up questions if initial details are insufficient

 ---

-## 🎯 Example Prompts
+## 🎯 Target Users

+- Startup founders
+- Entrepreneurs preparing pitch materials
+- Business development teams
+- Consultants helping startups with fundraising

+---

+## 💻 Usage Examples

+Here’s how you might use this GPT:

+---

+### Example Prompt 1

 ```